Information for Law Enforcement and Legal Entities

 Skeletal Remains / Miscellaneous Bones

-Bone appearing human should be reported to the Coroner immediately.
-If the apparent human bones are still in the place of discovery, the Medical Examiner-Coroner will determine the extent and timing of the response.
-The Coroner will dispatch an experienced Special Operations Response. team member to make an assessment of the scene and the resources necessary for a successful recovery.
-In some case the Coroner may determine there is no reason to hold the original place of discovery, therefore the bones may be brought to the Forensic Science Center if prior arrangements have been made with the Coroner Watch Commander.
-Skeletal or disarticulated remains will not be recovered by the Coroner personnel in open / outside areas during hours of darkness using artificial light.
+Bone appearing human should be reported to the Medical Examiner immediately.
+If the apparent human bones are still in the place of discovery, the Medical Examiner will determine the extent and timing of the response.
+The Medical Examiner will dispatch an experienced Special Operations Response Team (SORT) member to make an assessment of the scene and the resources necessary for a successful recovery.
+In some cases, the Medical Examiner may determine there is no reason to hold the original place of discovery, therefore the bones may be brought to the Forensic Science Center if prior arrangements have been made with the Medical Examiner Watch Commander.
+Skeletal or disarticulated remains will not be recovered by the Medical Examiner personnel in open, outside areas during hours of darkness using artificial light.
 The location should be marked and arrangement made to conduct an organized and thorough response the following morning.

 Tissue Specimens

-Tissue appearing human may be reported to the Medical Examiner-Coroner.
-The Coroner will attempt to determine if the tissue has forensic value, which includes determining whether the tissue is human, and, if human, whether the loss of the tissue necessarily means there was a death.
-If the tissue is still in the place of discovery, the Coroner may elect to respond.
-In some cases the Coroner may request a photograph from the law enforcement agency, or the tissue to be brought into the Forensic Science Center by the law enforcement agency.
+Tissue appearing human may be reported to the Medical Examiner.
+The Medical Examiner will attempt to determine if the tissue has forensic value, which includes determining whether the tissue is human, and, if human, whether the loss of the tissue necessarily means there was a death.
+If the tissue is still in the place of discovery, the Medical Examiner may elect to respond.
+In some cases, the Medical Examiner may request a photograph from the law enforcement agency, or the tissue be brought into the Forensic Science Center by the law enforcement agency.

-The Medical Examiner-Coroner is mandated to identify each decedent under its jurisdiction using identification methodologies that are accepted forensic standards.
-The Medical Examiner-Coroner will not confirm an identification until the Department is satisfied that this standard has been met.
+The Medical Examiner is mandated to identify each decedent under its jurisdiction using identification methodologies accepted as forensic standards.
+The Medical Examiner will not confirm an identification until the Department is satisfied this standard has been met.

-Agencies should not release the names of decedents until they have verified the true name of the decedent with the Coroner and the legal next of kin have been notified.
+Agencies should not release the names of decedents until they have verified the true name of the decedent with the Medical Examiner and the legal next of kin have been notified.

-The Medical Examiner-Coroner maintains two types of documents.
+The Medical Examiner maintains two types of documents:

-- ‘Non-Exempt’ documents are kept as part of the “Coroner Report” and are available to the public upon request.
+2. Non-Exempt: These documents are kept as part of the “Medical Examiner Report” and are available to the public upon request.

 To request Laboratory ‘Discovery’ (i.e. to obtain ‘Exempt’ documents), please provide an itemized request with a Subpoena Duces Tecum to the Department’s Subpoena Desk or call 323.343.0518 with any questions.

-Law enforcement personnel should contact the Medical Examiner-Coroner’s law enforcement desk at 323.343.0513 and make any other report requests.
-While the Coroner’s report is a public document, the photographs remain Coroner property and should be carefully controlled by the receiving agency.
+Law enforcement personnel should contact the Medical Examiner's law enforcement desk at 323.343.0513 and make any other report requests.
+While the Medical Examiner's report is a public document, the photographs remain Medical Examiner property and should be carefully controlled by the receiving agency.

 Evidence collected by ME-C personnel may include exemplars, projectiles, decedent clothing, ligatures, items of interest for DNA, and sexual assault kits.
 Evidence from cases considered as homicide or treated as homicide (officer involved shooting, undetermined, law enforcement-related, in-custody) are kept until retrieved by or authorized for disposal by the investigating law enforcement agency.
 Depending on the type of evidence and final mode of case, the retention policy varies.
 To find out more or to pick up evidence, Law Enforcement Agencies or Crime Laboratory representatives can make an appointment with the Evidence Control section by contacting 323.343.0501.

-The Medical Examiner-Coroner maintains two types of documents.
+The Medical Examiner maintains two types of documents:

-- ‘Non-Exempt’ documents are kept as part of the “Coroner Report” and are available to the public upon request.
+2. Non-Exempt: These documents are kept as part of the “Medical Examiner Report” and are available to the public upon request.

-Law enforcement personnel should contact the Medical Examiner-Coroner’s law enforcement desk at 323.343.0513 and make any other report requests.
-While the Coroner’s report is a public document, the photographs remain Coroner property and should be carefully controlled by the receiving agency.
+Law enforcement personnel should contact the Medical Examiner's law enforcement desk at 323.343.0513 and make any other report requests.
+While the Medical Examiner's report is a public document, the photographs remain Medical Examiner property and should be carefully controlled by the receiving agency.

-The placement of a “Security Hold” by a law enforcement agency on a homicide, officer-involved shooting, in-custody death, or other Coroner case, will limit the amount of case specific information that may be released to the media or other interested caller by the Medical Examiner-Coroner’s Office.
-The placement of a “Security Hold” does not restrict the release of the case number, name, date of birth or date of death (if the decedent is identified and the legal next of kin notified).
+The placement of a security hold by a law enforcement agency on a homicide, officer-involved shooting, in-custody death, or other Medical Examiner case, will limit the amount of case specific information that may be released to the media or other interested parties by the Department of Medical Examiner (DME).
+The placement of a security hold does not restrict the release of the case number, name, date of birth or date of death (if the decedent is identified and the legal next of kin notified).

-While the Medical Examiner-Coroner has a case on Security Hold at the request of a law enforcement agency, any written press releases or public statements by the handling law enforcement agency should be coordinated with the Medical Examiner-Coroner.
-Press releases should be faxed or e-mailed to the Medical Examiner-Coroner’s Public Information Officer.
+If the Medical Examiner approves a security hold on a case, any written press releases or public statements by the handling law enforcement agency should be coordinated with the Medical Examiner’ PIO.

-The Medical Examiner-Coroner’s jurisdiction covers deceased persons located within the County of Los Angeles.
-In the event a victim is killed, dies or is gravely injured in Los Angeles County, and the body is transported to or discovered in a location outside of Los Angeles County, the Coroner, Sheriff-Coroner or Medical Examiner having jurisdiction in the County where the body lies must be contacted by the Los Angeles County Medical Examiner-Coroner and an official request to transfer jurisdiction can be made.
+The County of Los Angeles Department of Medical Examiner's (DME) jurisdiction covers all sudden, violent, or unusual deaths, and those deaths where the decedent has not been seen by a physician 20 days prior to death, located within the County of Los Angeles (LA County).
+In the event a victim is killed, dies or is gravely injured in LA County, and the body is transported to or discovered in a location outside of LA County, the coroner, sheriff-coroner or medical examiner agency having jurisdiction in the county where the body lies must be contacted by the DME and an official request to transfer jurisdiction can be made.

-The local law enforcement agency handling the criminal investigation should notify the Los Angeles County Medical Examiner-Coroner, who will contact the outside Coroner/Medical Examiner agency and make an official request that the jurisdiction be relinquished.
+The local law enforcement agency handling the criminal investigation should notify the DME, who will contact the outside coroner, sheriff-coroner, or medical examiner agency and officially request the jurisdiction be relinquished.
 Neither jurisdiction is under any obligation to accept or release jurisdiction.

-Remember that the Medical Examiner-Coroner must have documentation of notification; therefore, after a successful notification has been made, a courtesy call to the Medical Examiner-Coroner’s office is imperative to advise that the notification was successful and to whom it was made.
+The DME must have documentation of notification; therefore, after a successful notification has been made, a courtesy call to the DME is imperative to advise of a successful notification and to whom it was made to.
 Unsuccessful notification attempts should be reported as well.
-If you find yourself unable to complete the notification, please contact the Coroner investigations section immediately.
+If the investigating law enforcement agency is unable to complete the notification, please immediately contact the DME Investigations Section.

-The Coroner will allow an agency 24 hours to complete their notification effort.
-After that period, the Coroner will initiate its own efforts to notify the legal next of kin.
-Please coordinate your efforts with our Notifications Unit, which can be reached at 323.343.0755.
+The DME will allow an agency 24 hours to complete their notification effort.
+After that period, the DME will initiate its own efforts to notify the legal next of kin.
+Efforts need to be coordinated with the DME Notifications Unit, which can be reached at 323-343-0755.

 A custodial death is any death that occurs while a decedent is in the custody or control of a law enforcement employee, or when a decedent is under order of confinement in the Los Angeles County Jail System or in any other city, county, state or federal confinement facility.

-Death notification will normally be accomplished by the assigned Medical Examiner-Coroner Investigator.
-When a law enforcement agency assumes the responsibility of notification of death to the legal next of kin, the Coroner shall be advised as soon as possible after the notification is completed.
+Death notification will normally be accomplished by the assigned Department of Medical Examiner (DME) investigator.
+When a law enforcement agency assumes the responsibility of notification of death to the legal next of kin, the DME shall be advised as soon as possible after the notification is complete.

 Law Enforcement personnel handling a death investigation may request to receive a two hour notification prior to the Post-Mortem Examination in a case.
 You will need to provide the Medical Examiner-Coroner Investigator with all means by which you wish to be contacted.
 This may include a pager, cellular telephone, office telephone, Watch Commander telephone or a home telephone (personal telephone numbers will not be made part of the official report).
 If you are reporting a hospital death, you will need to provide the same information to the person taking the death report or to the Watch Commander.